olliefr/ofr-scratchpad/cloud-brands.md

 ## Network

 * [OpenFlow](https://en.wikipedia.org/wiki/OpenFlow) is a communications protocol that gives access to the forwarding plane of a network switch or router over the network.
 It is crucial to the whole *Software-Defined Networking* enterprise.
+* [Infoblox] core network services for the multi-cloud organisation.
+* [Project Calico] by Tigera is an open source networking and network security solution for containers, VMs, and native host-based workloads.

+**DDI** is DNS, DHCP, and IP address management.

 ## Container orchestration